giorgio-bendoni/giorgio-bendoni.github.io/ibfi_handbook.md

 1. Show understanding of the functions and complexity of international banking and financial markets by addressing a realistic problem scenario.
 2. Organise and present appropriate data to frame a problem in the area of banking and finance and identify a solution.
 3. Show understanding of the issues surrounding the effective regulation of financial systems.
-4. Implement strategies involving financial derivatives in measurement and management of financial risk, hedging, speculation, and arbitrage.
+4. Critically evaluate and demonstrate knowledge of the empirical research literature in the area.
-5. Critically evaluate and demonstrate knowledge of the empirical research literature in the area
+5. Implement strategies involving financial derivatives in measurement and management of financial risk, hedging, speculation, and arbitrage.
 <br><br>

 <h5>Teaching and planned activities</h5>